 A meta-analysis published in the American Journal of Hypertension found that sauna therapy significantly reduced systolic and diastolic blood pressure in people with hypertension.
 The meta-analysis included nine randomized controlled trials with a total of 491 participants who underwent sauna therapy for various durations and frequencies.
 The researchers pooled the data and calculated the mean differences in blood pressure between the sauna and control groups.
 They found that sauna bathing reduces systolic blood pressure by 7.44 mmHg and diastolic blood pressure by 4.18 mmHg, which are clinically meaningful reductions.

 Saunas can increase your longevity by reducing your risk of mortality from various causes, such as cardiovascular disease, cancer, respiratory disease, and neurodegenerative disease.
-Saunas can activate heat shock proteins (HSPs), these are important molecules that help protect cells from stress and damage.
+Both indoor and outdoor saunas can activate heat shock proteins (HSPs), these are important molecules that help protect cells from stress and damage.
 HSPs also modulate immune responses, inflammation, oxidative stress, and cellular senescence, which are all factors that contribute to ageing and disease.

 The Evidence